fjvallarino/monomer/docs/tutorials/external/01-optics.md

 at once in the screen.
 An example of this can be seen in [Life Cycle](../03-life-cycle.md).

-# Resources
+## Resources

-If you want to dig deeper in optics, in particular the lens package, I recommend the following resources:
+If you want to dig deeper in optics, in particular the lens package, these resources are recommended:

 - [Official tutorial](https://hackage.haskell.org/package/lens-tutorial-1.0.4/docs/Control-Lens-Tutorial.html)
 - [Haskell Lens Operator Onboarding](https://medium.com/@russmatney/haskell-lens-operator-onboarding-a235481e8fac)
 - [Exercises for understanding lenses](https://williamyaoh.com/posts/2019-04-25-lens-exercises.html)
 - [Optics By Example](https://leanpub.com/optics-by-example)

-## Example
+## Examples

 You can run the example with: